a close up of a computer screen with a triangle pattern

 Key Takeaways

-- Strategic location choice matters more than rates: The best countries for hiring VAs balance four critical factors—time-zone compatibility, cost savings, talent depth, and English proficiency level.
+1. Strategic location choice matters more than rates: The best countries for hiring overseas VAs balance four critical factors: time-zone compatibility, cost savings, talent depth, and English proficiency level.

-- Time zones can make or break your VA relationship: Latin America offers nearly complete working day overlap with the US vs. 12+ hour gaps with Asia, enabling real-time collaboration without night shift requirements.
+2. Time zones can make or break your VA relationship: Latin America offers nearly complete working-day overlap with the US, vs. 12+ hour gaps with Asia, enabling real-time collaboration with your offshore VA without night shift requirements.

-- One size doesn’t fit all: Your specific needs (real-time collaboration vs. 24/7 coverage, budget) should drive your country selection strategy.
+3. One size doesn’t fit all: When choosing the best place to hire a virtual assistant, your specific needs (real-time collaboration vs. 24/7 coverage, budget) should drive your country selection strategy.

-We see companies hiring full-time experienced, reliable overseas VAs—people who match the quality of their best US hires, but cost 30–70% less to employ.
+We see companies hiring full-time, experienced, reliable overseas VAs.
+These folks match the quality of the best US hires, but cost 30–70% less to employ.

-Whether you’re looking to scale support, marketing, finance, or operations—this is where to look and why.
+Whether you're looking to scale support, marketing, sales, finance, or operations, this is where to look for top remote administrative support.

 Why Hire an Overseas Virtual Assistant?